 Both variations will allow the client to insure the most common risks such as physical loss and damage.
 Policies typically pay for the cost of restoration if the item is damaged, or sum up to an agreed policy limit if it is lost or stolen.

 The type of valuation depends on the size of the collection and other factors such as fragility, sentimental value, whether there is professional management of the collection, and how relaxed the owner is about absorbing any financial loss above a policy’s limits.

-Making sure that values don’t fall too far out of step with the market, requires diligence the owner.
+Making sure that values don’t fall too far out of step with the market, requires diligence by the owner.

 If you have a contemporary collection where prices tend to be more volatile and fluctuate, you must revisit your valuations every three to five years.

-Insurers will accept reappraisals that are performed third parties, such as an auctioneer, a specialist art dealer, or any recognized expert.
+Insurers will accept reappraisals that are performed by third parties, such as an auctioneer, a specialist art dealer, or any recognized expert.

 Owners have to either transport the items for reappraisal or arrange for on-site viewing.